 - 1. The prophetic argument begins with the assumption that prophecy cannot happen, which is foreign to the entire tenor of Scripture.
 Daniel repeatedly states that his prophecies come from God, not man (2:27-28; 4:9), and God certainly knows the future.
 Also, it is impossible that Daniel's prophecy could have been written after 168 and then copied and circulated so that it gained acceptance within four years before the "never fulfilled" prophecies of 11:36-45 could be exposed as inaccurate. - 2.
-The linguistic argument also is invalid as the language of the book is earlier than the second century (LaSor, 666).
-The Hebrew resembles that of the Chronicles and the Aramaic (2:4b-7:28) is closer to that of Ezra and the fifth-century papyri than to that of Qumran (second century).
-Similarly, one should not be surprised to find Persian words since Daniel lived in the Persian period under Cyrus!
-Finally, the only Greek words are the musical instruments, which would be expected as Greek mercenaries served in the Assyrian and Babylonian armies.
-Even more Greek words would be expected if the book was composed in the second century Greek period. - 3.
+The linguistic argument is also invalid, as the language of the book is earlier than the second century (LaSor, 666).
+The Hebrew resembles Chronicles, and the Aramaic (2:4b-7:28) is closer to that of Ezra and the fifth-century papyri than to that of Qumran (second century).
+Similarly, one should not be surprised to find Persian words, as Daniel lived during the Persian period under Cyrus.
+Finally, the only Greek words are the musical instruments, which is expected, as Greek mercenaries served in the armies of Assyria and Babylonia.
+Even more Greek words would be expected if the book were composed in the second-century Greek period. - 3.
 The historical argument also has recently been proved wrong as recent inscriptions found at Haran show Belshazzar reigning in Babylon while his father Nabonidus was fighting the Persians.
-Further, while liberals thought Darius the Mede (5:31; 6:1) to be fictitious, now archaeological finds have identified him as Gubaru, a governor appointed by Cyrus (TTTB, 222).
-Finally, there exists no attested activity by Nebuchadnezzar from 581-573 BC except the ongoing, drawn out siege of Tyre that took 13 years (Hill and Walton, 350). - 4.
+Furthermore, while liberals considered Darius the Mede (5:31; 6:1) to be fictitious, archaeological finds have now identified him as Gubaru, a governor appointed by Cyrus (TTTB, 222).
+Finally, there exists no attested activity by Nebuchadnezzar from 581-573 BC except the ongoing, drawnout siege of Tyre that took 13 years (Hill and Walton, 350). - 4.
 The late date view denies the authorship of the book by Daniel (see Internal Evidence above).
 Daniel lived before (605 BC; cf. 1:1-6), throughout (Dan 1-9), and after (536 BC; cf. 10:1) the 70-year captivity.
 This means that the writing must have occurred from 605-536 BC. - 5.
-The 1947 Dead Sea Scrolls discovery includes a second century BC Daniel scroll in the Qumran Community (ca. 100 BC-AD 68).
-This find makes the late date of 164 BC impossible as it requires a period of less than six decades between the date of composition in Babylon and the final, copied form in this small community in Israel! - 6.
-Daniel is found even earlier as it appeared in the Septuagint (Greek translation of the OT in ca. 250 Bc).
-How, then could it have been written ca. 165 Bc? - B. Recipients: Daniel writes primarily to the Jews in captivity in Babylon. - C. Occasion: During the dark days of captivity, Jews certainly wondered whether they would ever return to their homeland and regain independence.
-In all probability those who did believe expected the kingdom of God to be established upon their return from exile.
-Daniel answers by proclaiming that they would indeed return but the Gentile domination that began with the captivity would last many years, followed by the messianic kingdom that will last forever.
+The 1947 Dead Sea Scrolls discovery includes a second-century BC Daniel scroll in the Qumran Community (ca. 100 BC-AD 68).
+This find renders the late date of 164 BC impossible, as it requires less than six decades between the date of composition in Babylon and the final, copied form in this small community in Israel. - 6.
+Daniel is found even earlier, as it appeared in the Septuagint (Greek translation of the OT in ca. 250 BC).
+How, then, could it have been written 85 years later, ca. 165 BC? - B. Recipients: Daniel writes primarily to the Jews in captivity in Babylon. - C. Occasion: During the dark days of captivity, Jews indeed wondered whether they would ever return to their homeland and regain independence.
+In all probability, those who did believe expected the kingdom of God to be established upon their return from exile.
+Daniel answers by proclaiming that they would indeed return.
+Still, the Gentile domination that began with the captivity would last many years, followed by the messianic kingdom that will last forever.
 Therefore, Daniel's message is one of hope for the captives that God is sovereign over all nations.
 It also includes elements that encourage continued purity before God while awaiting the restoration to the land of Israel.